 - A bag of diapers

 - On water play days, at least 2 additional swim diapers or pull-ups

 - Wipes

 - Diaper cream, if used

 - At least two changes of clothes to keep in your child's cubby, including socks

-- Blanket (go home every Friday for laundering)
+- The school will provide sheets and a blanket to children sleeping on a cot.
+Children who are walking, and are at least 12 months will transition from cribs to cots.

 - Wide brim hat for outdoor time with straps

-Non-Aerosol Sunscreen and insect repellant
+- Non-Aerosol Sunscreen and insect repellant

+- No blankets needed for children 12 months and up who sleep on a cot.
+(We furnish)